The Global Health Service Partnership

 The Global Health Service Partnership (GHSP) – a unique collaboration between Seed Global Health, Peace Corps and the US President’s Emergency Plan for AIDS Relief (PEPFAR) – was established to strengthen health education and service delivery by working with partner countries to meet their long-term health care human resource needs.
 GHSP places volunteer physicians and nurses as visiting faculty for one-year rotations in medical and nursing schools in Malawi, Tanzania, Uganda, Liberia, and Swaziland (nursing opportunities only) to address this persistent shortage of health care professionals.

 GHSP applications for the 2018-2019 academic year are not currently open.

 Please subscribe to our mailing list to receive information about future opportunities and contact us here.

-- Monthly living stipends,
+- Monthly living salary,